-Side by side with the publicly funded tertiary sector are a number of independent institutions and a wide range of institutions mainly involved in the provision of business and professional educational training.
-Courses on offer include; Accountancy and Business Studies, Law, Humanities, Hotel and Catering, Tourism Studies and Art.
+Side by side with the publicly funded tertiary sector are several independent institutions and a wide range of institutions mainly involved in the provision of business and professional educational training.
+Courses on offer include Accountancy and Business Studies, Law, Humanities, Hotel and Catering, Tourism Studies, and Art.
 Most of the independent colleges also offer courses leading to the awards of overseas universities or other awards bodies.

 The programs available in specific institutions are in the fields of Agricultural Science, Architecture, Arts, Business, Engineering, Law, Medicine & Health Sciences, Nursing, Science, Social Science, Veterinary Medicine.